Skip to main content

 Test Meta-Commentsโ€‹

 In your wing files in examples/tests/valid, you can add a specially formatted comment to add additional information for hangar.
-Inside this comment, a yaml block will be read and used for serveral purposes.
+Inside this comment, a yaml block will be read and used for several purposes.

 Example: